natstar93/react-test-tree/README.md

 __Notes__:
 * You can use any falsy stub value other than `undefined` to completely remove a component (e.g. `null`, `false`).
-* The stub object supports nesting; you can stub refs nested deep inside child composite components.
+* The stub object supports nesting; you can stub testRefs nested deep inside child composite components.
-* Mock components are rendered with the new props (and children) of the mock component merged into the original props (and children) of the stubbed ref.
+* Mock components are rendered with the new props (and children) of the mock component merged into the original props (and children) of the stubbed testRef.
 This behaviour is demonstrated in the example above; `baz` will log `hello` and have the child `Baz`, whilst `boz` will log `foobar` and have the child `Bazza`.

 ## API